Periodic homogenization with an interface: The multi-dimensional case: Computation of the transmissivity coefficient

-\begin{proof} Again, we only consider the expression for $X_+$, the one for $X_-$ follows in the same way.
-It follows from standard homogenization results \cite{lions,MR2382139} that the law of $n^{-1} X_+(n^2 t)$ converges weakly as $n \to \infty$ to the law of Brownian motion with diffusion coefficient $D_{11}^+$.
-It thus follows from \cite[Cor~8.4.2]{MR2267655} that the law of $n^{-1} X_+(n^2 t)$, where $X_+$ is stopped at the first hitting time of $\I_\eta$ converges weakly as $n \to \infty$ to the law of Brownian motion stopped when it reaches the hyperplane $\I_0$.
+uniformly for all $x \in\{\pm n\} \times\T^{d-1}$ as $n \to\infty$. \end{lemma} \begin{pf} Again, we only consider the expression for $X_+$, the one for $X_-$ follows in the same way.
+It follows from standard homogenization results \cite{lions,MR2382139} that the law of $n^{-1} X_+(n^2 t)$ converges weakly as $n \to\infty$ to the law of Brownian motion with diffusion coefficient $D_{11}^+$.
+It thus follows from \cite{MR2267655}, Corollary 8.4.2, that the law of $n^{-1} X_+(n^2 t)$, where $X_+$ is stopped at the first hitting time of $\I_\eta$ converges weakly as $n \to\infty$ to the law of Brownian motion stopped when it reaches the hyperplane $\I_0$.